dswd/vpncloud/vpncloud.md

 ### Routed TUN example

-In this example, 4 nodes should communicate using IP.
+In this example, 2 nodes and their subnets should communicate using IP.
 First, VpnCloud need to be started on both nodes:

 ```
-vpncloud -t tun -c REMOTE_HOST:PORT --subnet 10.0.0.X/32 --ifup 'ifconfig $IFNAME 10.0.0.0/24 mtu 1400 up'
+vpncloud -t tun -c REMOTE_HOST:PORT --subnet 10.0.X.0/24 --ifup 'ifconfig $IFNAME 10.0.X.1/16 mtu 1400 up'
 ```

+It is important to configure the interface in a way that all addresses on the VPN can be reached directly.
+E.g. if subnets 10.0.1.0/24, 10.0.2.0/24 and so on are used, the interface needs to be configured as 10.0.1.1/16.
+For TUN devices, this means that the prefix length of the subnets (/24 in this example) must be different than the prefix length that the interface is configured with (/16 in this example).

 ### Important notes

-- It is important to configure the interface in a way that all addresses on the VPN can be reached directly.
-E.g. if addresses 10.0.0.1, 10.0.0.2 and so on are used, the interface needs to be configured as /24.
-  For TUN devices, this means that the prefix length of the subnets must be different than the prefix length that the interface is configured with.

 - VpnCloud can be used to connect two separate networks.
 TAP networks can be bridged using `brctl` and TUN networks must be routed.
 It is very important